 Consider these points when you decide whether or not you need a betta fish filter.

 I have a half-moon betta with very long fins?
-You may want to set up a betta fish tank without filter.
-Or, maybe use a Sponge filter for betta tank which are great for small aquariums.
+You may want to set up a betta fish tank without a filter.
+Or, maybe use a Sponge filter for betta tank which is great for small aquariums.
 A sponge filter will keep water movement to a minimum if tearing fins is a concern.

 My betta is kept in a community tank with many fish?
 Simply put, more fish = more waste = more toxins.
 A filter would be recommended in this situation.
-Also a community tank is likely to be a little larger providing your betta hiding places to escape water currents.
+Also, a community tank is likely to be a little larger providing your betta hiding places to escape water currents.

 How many water changes are you willing to complete, weekly or twice a week?
 If you can’t dedicate the time to change your water more than once a week a filter would be the way to go.

 My aquarium has many live plants?
-In this situation live plants actually act as a natural filter and can provide oxygen, filtration, food and a place to hide.
+In this situation, live plants actually act as a natural filter and can provide oxygen, filtration, food and a place to hide.

-Tank size larger than 2.5 Gallons: For this size a filter would be the way to go.
+Tank size larger than 2.5 Gallons: For this size, a filter would be the way to go.
 Just ensure the filter has an adjustable flow rate to control the amount of current.